TobiasPSP/doneland_sources/Fundamentals/Discrete/README.md

 # Discrete Parts

-> **Discrete devices are disparate components like resistors, diodes or transistors.
-I'll document them here as I encounter them in my projects.**
+> **Discrete Devices are Disparate Components like Resistors, Diodes or Transistors.
+I'll Document Them Here as I Encounter Them in My Projects.**

 **Discrete** devices (parts, components, you name it) are electronic components that are *disparate*: you can't break them up in smaller units.
 They are the basic ingredients for anything more complex, like a *IC*, a *microprocessor*, or a complete *device*.